 - A youth chorus

 In HarmonySite, there are several ways to achieve this.
 The following three concepts exist for this purpose:

-- Member Groupings: Select members based on criteria, such as their membership status, section, financial dues/fees they pay, etc. Examples include "prospective members", "Members that pay dues annually", etc
+- Member Groupings: Select members based on criteria, such as their membership status, section, financial dues/fees they pay, etc. Examples include "prospective members", "All the tenors", "Members that pay dues annually", etc

 - Committees and Teams: Select members by name (e.g. the "Show Team" consists of Fred, Mary, Tom and Jane).